Skip to main content

 Already being with Octopus

-The normal home referral is for someone joining Octopus.
-If you are already an Octopus customer and only want to change tariff, check the tariff itself rather than expecting a new referral credit.
+If you are already an Octopus customer and only want to change tariff, check the live Octopus guidance or contact [email protected] rather than assuming a switching credit applies.

 Cancelling before the switch completes

-Octopus says the credit is added after the new customer has fully switched and the first month's Direct Debit has been taken.
-If the switch never completes, the referral credit should not be treated as earned.
+Octopus says the credit is added once the switch is complete and the qualifying conditions have been met.
+If the switch never completes, the credit should not be treated as earned.

 Losing the referral path mid-signup